-We recommend working with a local lawyer, who will know the ins and outs of our little island.
-At Great Point Properties, we have a great working relationships with a number of on island attorneys and are happy to make an introduction.
+We recommend working with a local lawyer who will know the ins and outs of our little island.
+At Great Point Properties, we have great working relationships with a number of on-island attorneys and are happy to make an introduction.

 This document, often referred to as the P&S, will elaborate on and take the place of the Offer to Purchase when executed.
 The P&S is typically drawn up by the seller’s attorney within 14 to 21 days of acceptance of the Offer to Purchase.
-Upon execution of the P&S, the buyer typically writes a check for the balance of 10% of the purchase price keeping in mind the binder check.
-The deposit will be held in escrow which is an interest bearing account held by the seller’s agent or their attorney.
+Upon execution of the P&S, the buyer typically writes a check for the balance of 10% of the purchase price, keeping in mind the binder check.
+The deposit will be held in escrow which is an interest-bearing account held by the seller’s agent or attorney.

 Property transfers on Nantucket are assessed a fee of 2% of the purchase price at the time of transfer.
-This money is then used by the Land Bank to purchase properties that are considered beneficial to the public and that is more often than not vacant land.
+This money is then used by the Land Bank to purchase properties that are considered beneficial to the public and that are, more often than not, vacant land.
 To view a map of the conservation land on Nantucket see here.
-First time homebuyers are exempt on the first $500,000 of their purchase.
-The Land Bank will place a lien on the property of buyer's who take the first time homeowner exemption.
+First-time homebuyers are exempt from the first $500,000 of their purchase.
+The Land Bank will place a lien on the property of buyers who take the first-time homeowner exemption.
 This lien is recorded on the deed of the property at the Nantucket Registry of Deeds stating that there is a debt on the property and that the 5-year occupancy obligation must be satisfied.
 If the buyer stays in their home for a period of five years, the lien is removed; if the property is sold within 5 years, then the buyer must pay the fee plus accrued interest.

 Assuming all contingencies are met or have acceptable results, the property can proceed to closing.
-Many people have an image of buyers and sellers sitting round a table hammering out the final parts of the deal but Nantucket is an island and more often than not, the buyers and sellers will never meet and never attend a closing.
-A vast majority of deals are done via wire, FedEx and the buyer’s attorney and seller’s attorney meeting in their office to exchange documents.
-So while you may want to attend the closing, most likely you will not have any reason to be here other than to come and enjoy your new Nantucket property.
+Many people have an image of buyers and sellers sitting around a table hammering out the final parts of the deal, but Nantucket is an island, and more often than not the buyers and sellers will never meet and never attend a closing.
+A vast majority of deals are done via wire, FedEx and the buyer’s attorney and seller’s attorney meet in their office to exchange documents.
+So while you may want to attend the closing, most likely you will not have any reason to be there other than to come and enjoy your new Nantucket property.